Introduction to Internet Component Download

 Microsoft supplies the Cabinet Software Development Kit containing tools a developer can use to build .cab files.

 Code received through the Internet lacks shrink-wrapped packaging and store clerks to vouch for its reliability.
 Users are understandably wary when they're asked to download software from the Internet.

 Digital signatures associate a software vendor's name with a given file, providing accountability for software developers.
 A signature reassures your users by creating a path from them to you if your software harms their systems.

 When a user's security level is set at the default level, any object identified by the OBJECT tag on a Web page must be digitally signed.
 Windows Internet Explorer's default security setting won't install a component that doesn't have a digital signature.

 For additional information about signing, see Signing and Checking Code with Authenticode.

 You can purchase digital signatures from a certificate authority, a company that validates your identity and issues a certificate for you.

 A certificate is a set of data that identifies a software distributor.
-Certificates are issued (and renewed) by a third party certification authority (CA) that verifies the software distributor's identity.
-The CA may also provide the tools you need to digitally sign your components.
+Certificates are issued (and renewed) by a third party certification authority that verifies the software distributor's identity.
+The certification authority may also provide the tools you need to digitally sign your components.
 Your digital certificate is included with all components you digitally sign.

 - INF File